What method of hand-drying is better for the environment? Is it hand dryers or paper towels?

 While you can only use hand air dryers to dry hands, paper towels are more versatile.
 You can use paper towels to dry your hands and face.
 You can also use them to clean up spills on your clothes or surfaces.

-Whereas there is some concern over keeping them clean, reusable towels are the best option for home use and the environment where installing an air dryer might not fit your bathroom's budget or needs.
+Whereas there is some concern over keeping them clean, reusable towels are the best option for home use and the environment where installing an electric hand dryer might not fit your bathroom's budget or needs.

 Now the question is - which hand-drying option should you choose?
 Well, there's no right or wrong answer.
 When selecting the best drying option, it is essential to consider your priorities.